Terms and Conditions

 We reserve

 the right to hold a rolling reserve on your account.
-This will be implemented
+This may be implemented at

 4.2.